 Along the same lines of yoga and spirituality, I love Tiny Buddha for mindfulness and personal growth.
 You definitely do not need to be Buddhist to appreciate this website.
 It’s got more than just a blog, it has forums too.
 It’s definitely an inspirational internet place where wander and click for hours at a time.

 Monica Beatrice Welburn started The Elgin Avenue blog, all about “leading a stylish, happy, and inspired life.”
 Her photography and content are beautifully crafted.
 It’s the kind of blog that you want to peruse for hours.
 Her guest contributors are just as great, and I know that if you love our content here, you’ll enjoy her She also has a podcast with her friend called “Let’s Discuss,” all about how to live a great life.

 I used to be a contributor for GenTwenty and I love their message.
 They’re all about making your twenties awesome and their tagline is “a twenty-something’s guide to life.”
 Such an empowering website and I feel like they truly get how it is to be in your twenties.

 Up for a humble brag moment?
 If you’re looking for personal growth content, we’ve got you covered here too.
 I started this online magazine to inspire women to become their best selves.
 We have different women from all over the world talking about how they’re doing just that.
 Main topics: Personal growth, lifestyle, career, relationships, wellness Start with: 5 steps for breaking past your conditioned beliefs, Mindset shifts for good vibes

-This one is a bonus, because Marie Forleo’s content is mostly on YouTube, but when I think of personal growth, Marie comes to mind.
-She tackles business and life topics to “help you live a life you love.”
+This one is a bonus because Marie Forleo’s content is mostly on YouTube, but when I think of personal growth, Marie comes to mind.
+She tackles business and life topics to help you create a business and life you love.
 She’s such a badass boss and I love her attitude and personality.
 If you haven’t watched a video of hers before, get on it, immediately.